zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 draft: false
 ---

-My dad let me borrow his jerky maker over the holidays and now I have the bug.
+My dad let me borrow his jerky maker -- a [NESCO FD-28JX JerkyXpress Dehydrator](https://www.nesco.com/product/fd-28jx-jerky-xpress-food-dehydrator/) -- over the holidays and now I have the bug.
 No, not covid, the other one, the jerky-bug.
 Anyways, these make for nice, little Christmas baggies.
 Let's geaux.

 <!--more-->

 ## Ingredients

-- Beef (eye of round, etc.)
+- Beef (eye of round, sizzle steaks, etc.)
 - Cajun seasoning
 - Garlic powder
 - Course black pepper